 There is also a separate game controller available that works much like the one for the Amazon Fire TV, providing more console-like controls for downloaded Android games.

-As it is an Android machine, running a version of Lollipop, there are hundreds of apps already available on the Google Play Store that will work with the device.
+As it is an Android machine, running the latest version of the Android TV platform, there are hundreds of apps already available on the Google Play Store that will work with the device.

-However, many of the streaming services you'd expect in the UK are currently incompatible with the player, including BBC iPlayer, ITV Player, All4 and Demand 5.
+However, many of the streaming services you'd expect in the UK are currently incompatible with the player, including BBC iPlayer, ITV Player, All 4 and My5.
 That will no doubt change over time, but seems strange considering the device is now available in the country.

 It has no such worries when it comes to Google's own services, such as Play movies, shows, games and music.
 And the usual suspects for other services are available, including Netflix, Mubi and YouTube.

-When it comes to gaming, there is a much bigger selection of games that can be played through the Nexus Player than on Amazon Fire TV, for example.
+When it comes to gaming, it compares well with the Amazon Fire TV, in terms of the amount of titles available.
 Plus, as it runs on native Android, many more are being released all the time and you can buy them once and play them across multiple devices.

 Chromecast functionality means you can stream from smartphone and tablet applications not currently supported by the Player itself, including BBC iPlayer, but you coluld always just fork out £30 for one of the dongles instead.